The search for flight MH370

-However, hopes that acoustic signals thought to be from the aircraft's "black box" flight recorders would lead them to the jet's final resting place have been dashed.
-Australian officials say a Bluefin-21 submersible robot has found nothing in its search of the area where four "pings" were detected in April.
+Australian officials said that a Bluefin-21 submersible robot found nothing in its search of the area where four "pings" were detected in April.

-Since the plane disappeared on 8 March, the hunt has changed in scope many times.
+Since the plane disappeared on 8 March, the hunt has changed in scope many times, starting in the South China Sea.

 At its largest, it covered 7.68 million sq km (2.96 million sq miles) - a total of 2.24 million square nautical miles.
 This was the equivalent of 11% of the Indian Ocean and 1.5% of the surface of the Earth.